- Home /

 - tell you and the business what we think via an initial assessment

 If we think there’s just been a misunderstanding – or you haven’t lost out financially – we’ll explain why.
 But if we decide you’ve been treated unfairly, we’ll let the business know what we think it should do to put things right.
 We’re able to resolve most complaints this way.
-But if you, or the business, don't agree with the initial assessment, either party can request a final decision from an ombudsman.
+But if you, or the business, don't agree with the initial assessment, either party can request a decision from an ombudsman.

 Getting started